-Possibly because you’d like to see a few of the films we’ve thrown together which you can do below or by installing an app on your phone or tablet and watching them actually play on the page.
+You’re here possibly because you’d like to see a few of the films we’ve thrown together which you can do on the page below or by installing an app on your phone or tablet and watching them actually play on the newspaper page.

 To do that simply click this link twice (once to instal the HP Reveal App and again to follow our channel), then view the page through the HP Reveal app.

 Four years ago, having watched a TED talk by a Liverpudlian, read half a book by a Professor and been inspired by a weekend at Camp Bestival, a dad, birdman and wannabe artist had a dream.

 To get a few parents, teachers and other creative carers in the community together to run a creativity festival in their children’s school in Paddington.

 It worked.
 The kids loved it, but just as importantly, so did everyone else.

 So he co-founded STEAM Co. as a non-profit community enterprise to try to roll it out to the country’s other 20,924 primary schools.